phanumat/Documentation/architecture/index.rst

 Locations are meant to represent a geolocation such as “Home” or “Office”.
 Locations can optionally be tagged with a geolocation (latitude and longitude).
-In addition, Locations don’t have to have a SmartThings Hub, but generally do.
+In addition, Locations don’t have to have a PEA HiVE Hub, but generally do.
 Finally, locations contain Groups or Devices.

 Groups